marsh-circle/civicrm-training-guide/docs/sessions/duplicates.md

 ---
 ##Learning points

-You should aim to cover the following points in this session
+You should aim to cover the following points in this session:

 * What duplicates are and how CiviCRM identifies them
 * How to manually configure the Find and Merge Duplicate Contacts settings